 NIST Portion

 NIST’s Wireless Innovation Fund was created in order for NIST, in consultation with the Federal Communications Commission (FCC), the Secretary of Homeland Security, and the National Institute of Justice of the U.S. Department of Justice, to conduct research and assist with the development of standards, technologies, and applications to advance wireless public safety communications.
-Section 6413, Public Safety Trust Fund of the Middle Class Tax Relief and Job Creation Act of 2012 required NTIA to make available $300.0 million to the Director of NIST as amounts are deposited into NTIA’s Public Safety Trust Fund to carry out public safety research.
-The Wireless Innovation Fund through FY 2017 received transfers in totaling $300.0 million from the Public Safety Trust Fund.
 The law establishing this program can be found in Section 6303, Public Safety Wireless Communications Research and Development of the Middle Class Tax Relief and Job Creation Act of 2012.

 NOAA Portion